Overview/Itinerary

 What is included in the tour

-• 07 Nights' Accommodation at the Below-mentioned Hotels or Similar.
+• Accommodation at the above-mentioned Hotels or similar Category rooms.

 What is NOT included in the tour